ShuaiZhang-kul/System-Software/README.md

 To Avoid the chao access to the sbuffer from three main thread, Pthread_lock is used for managing the usage of CPU.
 In summary, this software has parts of the function of operating system like memory management, I/O management, CPU management, TCP-management and thread&process management.
 GCC is used for the compiling and valgrind is used for the memory leak detection.
-Furthermore, working principal.jpg and memory overview.jpg can be found in the folder to illustrate this project.
+Furthermore, working principal.jpg, terminating of software.jpg and memory overview.jpg can be found in the folder to illustrate this project.